 Whenever you want to edit a photo, you need to duplicate the background.
 This way, you can always go back to the original image if something goes wrong.

-A new layer will appear on top of the background layer.
+A new layer will appear on top of the background.

 If the toolbar is not visible, go to Window > Tools to make it appear.
-You can also use shortcut ‘P’.
+You can also use the Cmd + P.

 Create a path around the object you want to blur.
-Zoom in the object and make sure to keep it as smooth and clean as possible for the best result.
+Zoom in the object and make sure to keep it as smooth and clean as possible.

 If you make a mistake, use shortcut Cmd + Z to go a step back (Ctrl + Z for Windows).